MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

     > You can move up to 500 MB of files and folders at a time.
     > When you use Move to with documents that have version history, only the latest version is moved.
 To move earlier versions, you need to restore and move each one.

+## Removing Access

+1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
+(If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)

+2. In the left pane, under Admin centers, select SharePoint.

+3. In the left pane, select user profiles.

+4. Under People, select Manage User Profiles.

+5. Enter the user's name and select Find.

+6. Right-click the user, and then select Manage site collection owners.

+7. Remove admins for the OneDrive, and then select OK.

 ## Part 2 - Get access to the Outlook information of the former employee